theDarkmage-X/Assignment-repository/glasp.md

-* Step 1:  Launch Safari and navigate to[ glasp.co](http://glasp.co), the official website.
+* **Step 1:**  Launch Safari and navigate to[ glasp.co](http://glasp.co), the official website.
 And, similarly to Chrome, you click on Install On Safari.
 This will take you to the App Store.
-* Click on the extension and then click on the** Install** button.
+* **Step 2:** Click on the extension and then click on the** Install** button.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/9aq3aoa7i5wnym9voytq.png)

-* The on-screen instructions that appear after clicking the Install button may vary, but in general, the instructions will guide you through granting the extension necessary permissions and configuring any settings specific to that extension.
+The on-screen instructions that appear after clicking the Install button may vary, but in general, the instructions will guide you through granting the extension necessary permissions and configuring any settings specific to that extension.
 You may be prompted to confirm the installation, enter your password, or agree to the extension's terms and conditions.
 Once you have completed any necessary steps, the extension should be installed and ready to use in Safari.